The Ohio State value

 Land grant mission

-In the past 10 years, Ohio State has controlled its in-state tuition more than any school in the Big Ten.
-And this year, the President’s Affordability Grant program will award millions in aid to nearly 16,000 low- and middle-income Ohioans attending any Ohio State campus.
+In the past 10 years, Ohio State has controlled its in-state tuition more than any school in the Big Ten, this year freezing tuition and fees for incoming Ohio students for five consecutive years.
+The President’s Affordability Grant program awards millions in aid to thousands of low- and middle-income Ohioans, while a new tuition coverage program will ensure that all Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition.
 Further, last year more than 1,500 Ohio State graduates were the first in their families to graduate from college.
 It’s a number we’re proud of, a reflection of Ohio State's long-standing role in providing Ohioans access to a college education.